+I’m always looking for new Project Life tips.
 I saw an idea on Pinterest to use coin collecting pages for Instagram photos.
 I ordered a package and decided to try them out this week (you will see my full week on Project Life Tuesday tomorrow).

-Tip #1: Set-up all your instagrams on one 8.5×11 sheet,which makes it easy to keep everything the same size.
-It also is a very cost effective method to print the instagrams.
+Tip #1: Set-up all your Instagram photos on one 8.5×11 sheet,which makes it easy to keep everything the same size.
+It also is a very cost effective method to print the Instagrams.
 Instagrams are 2×2, and I found it easiest to drag them right from the Instagram website.
 It was easier to do this than pulling from your phone because the phone photos are larger and need to be resized to put into the coin slots.
 This only took a few minutes in Photoshop Elements.

 Tip #2: Don’t be afraid to cut your page protector: The pages have 20 slots, which really is 40 slots if you include the backside.
-That is A LOT of instagrams.
+That is A LOT of Instagrams.
 Since I didn’t have even close to that many photos, I trimmed the last row off the page, which eliminated 10 slots.

 Tip #3: You have a lot of slots – be creative!
 I cut a bunch of 2×2 journaling blocks and accent pieces of paper to integrate with my instagrams.
 This helps to break up the images and ultimately create a better looking page.
 Of course, you don’t have to limit yourself to paper – brads, ribbons, stickers, etc. would all look great in the small slots.